CHARM-BDF/charmgpt/docs/cursor-plans/README.INFO.GraphModeMCPGuide.md

 6. **Missing or incorrect `id` field** - Database will reject node creation
 7. **Wrong node data structure** - Must match Prisma schema exactly
 8. **ID field in wrong location** - Must be at top level, not in `data` object
+9. **Creating only target nodes** - Source entities in relations must also be created as nodes
+10. **Edge creation without database persistence** - Must call `createEdgeInDatabase()`, not just push to array
+11. **UI filtering hiding all nodes** - Filter logic must default to showing everything when not initialized

+## 🧠 Critical Lessons Learned (January 2025)

+### Lesson 1: Always Create Nodes for Both Edge Endpoints
+**The Problem**: When processing relations, it's tempting to only create nodes for the target entity (`relation.e2`) since that's what you're "adding to the graph."
+However, this creates edges that reference non-existent source nodes.

+**The Solution**: Always check and create nodes for BOTH source (`relation.e1`) and target (`relation.e2`) entities before creating edges.

+**Why This Matters**: Edges can only be displayed when both source and target nodes exist.
+Missing source nodes result in "orphaned" edges that exist in the database but are invisible in the UI.

+### Lesson 2: Database Persistence vs In-Memory Operations
+**The Problem**: It's easy to create edge data structures in memory (`createdEdges.push(edgeData)`) and assume they're being saved to the database.

+**The Solution**: Always call the actual database creation function (`createEdgeInDatabase()`) for each edge.

+**Why This Matters**: In-memory operations don't persist.
+Only database operations create permanent graph data that survives server restarts and is visible to the UI.

+### Lesson 3: UI Filtering Can Hide Valid Data
+**The Problem**: Graph viewers use filtering logic that can hide all nodes when filter states are not properly initialized.

+**The Solution**: Change filtering logic to default to showing everything when filters are empty, rather than hiding everything.

+**Why This Matters**: Users expect to see their data immediately.
+Filtering should be an opt-in feature, not a default behavior that hides data.

+### Lesson 4: Systematic Data Flow Debugging
+**The Problem**: Graph data issues can occur at multiple layers (database, API, frontend, MCP), making debugging complex.

+**The Solution**: Follow a systematic debugging approach:
+1. Check database layer first (SQL queries)
+2. Check API layer (direct endpoint testing)
+3. Check frontend processing (browser dev tools)
+4. Check MCP tool execution (server logs)

+**Why This Matters**: Each layer can introduce different types of issues.
+Systematic debugging prevents you from fixing the wrong layer.

+### Lesson 5: ID Consistency Across Operations
+**The Problem**: Node IDs and edge source/target IDs must match exactly, but it's easy to have inconsistencies.

+**The Solution**: Use the same ID generation logic for both node creation and edge references.
+Store original IDs in node data for reference.

+**Why This Matters**: Database foreign key relationships require exact ID matches.
+Even small differences (like case sensitivity or extra characters) will break the connections.

+### Lesson 6: Build After Changes
+**The Problem**: TypeScript changes don't take effect until the code is compiled.

+**The Solution**: Always run `npm run build` after making changes to MCP code.

+**Why This Matters**: The MCP server runs the compiled JavaScript, not the TypeScript source.
+Changes won't be visible until compiled.

 ## 🚀 Step-by-Step Creation Process